-Big changes are coming to Rapidshare today.
-The file hosting company some time ago announced a drastic change in its business model that would turn it around almost completely.
-File that are hosted on Rapidshare from today on have a limited bandwidth quota that resets each day.
-The paying user bandwidth quote for instance has been set to 30 Gigabyte of traffic per day, while uploads by free users are limited to 1 Gigabyte of traffic per day.
+The file cloud data hosting company Rapidshare had announced a huge change in its business model that would turn it around almost completely.
+Files that are hosted on Rapidshare from today on have a limited bandwidth quota that resets each day.
+The paid user bandwidth quote, for instance, has been set to 30 GB of traffic per day, while uploads by free users are limited to 1 GB of traffic per day.
 So once you reached the quote you or anyone less will not be able to use the cloud data link you had shared, all download link and accessing uploaded data via any medium will be paused temporarily till your bandwidth quota get renewed.

 Rapidshare’s previous system did not limit the total download bandwidth of a file, a fact that made the service attractive for users who needed to distribute files to a large audience.

-Rapidshare users who only download files from the service benefit from the change, as download speeds are no longer artificially limited by the file hoster.
+Rapidshare users who only download files from the service benefit from the change, as download speeds are no longer artificially limited by the other hosts.